Brad Ausmus: Detroit Tigers (2014–17)

 On November 3, 2013, Ausmus was named the 38th manager in the history of the Detroit Tigers, succeeding Jim Leyland.
 At 45 years of age, he was the second-youngest manager in the American League.
 In his first year as manager, Ausmus led the Tigers to a 90–72 record, winning the American League Central division title.
-The Tigers were ousted in that season's ALDS by the Baltimore Orioles in three games.
+Despite their potent starting rotation, the Tigers were swept by the Baltimore Orioles in the 2014 American League Division Series.

 In his second year as manager, the Tigers had a disappointing 74–87 record, finishing in last place in their division.
 In his third season, the Tigers finished in second place in the AL Central division with an 86–75 record, 2.5 games out of the second postseason Wild Card spot.
 Shortly after the 2016 season concluded, the Tigers announced they would exercise the fourth-year option on Ausmus's contract, keeping him as manager for the 2017 season.